Carbohydrate Counting

 Should I go low carb?

-If you would have asked me before mastering Dynamic Glucose Management, I would have said aim for 20% of daily energy intake from carbs, maximum.
+If you had asked me before mastering Dynamic Glucose Management, I would have said to aim for 20% of daily energy intake from carbs, maximum.

 That is what I followed until 2019, only having 150g per day maximum, because it made my glucose level really easy to manage.

-Seems you can have you cake and eat it using Dynamic Glucose Management.
+Seems you can have your cake and eat it using Dynamic Glucose Management.

-My position for Grace and Jude would be to aim for 35-40% of daily energy intake from carbs.
-For Jude that would be 70-90 grams a day.
-For Grace, 110-130g per day.
+My position for Grace and Jude would be to aim for 40% of daily energy intake from carbs.

 Working out carbs using the Carbs and Cals resources